close

 Instructional Methods

-Case studies, PowerPoint presentations, and group discussion will be used in this event.
+Case studies and PowerPoint presentations will be used in this course.

 Upon successful completion of this event, program participants interested in receiving CPE credits will receive a certificate of completion.